sdmx-twg/sdmx-json/structure-message/docs/1-sdmx-json-field-guide.md

 *Object* containing all returned localised names, one per object property:

-* One or more of: language tag according to [RFC 5646 documentation](https://tools.ietf.org/html/rfc5646#section-2.1) for specifying locals in HTTP - *String*.
+* One or more of: IETF Language Tag according to [RFC 5646 documentation](https://tools.ietf.org/html/rfc5646#section-2.1) for specifying locals in HTTP - *String*.
 The localised name.

 See the section on [localised strings](#localised-strings) on how the message deals with languages.